How to Clean Wood Before Staining in Easy Steps + Effective Methods

 Also, you can use power sanding tools such as an orbital sander with 100 grit sanding disc or sanding block to strip away imperfections and old pain or wax residues quickly.
 Once you have prepared everything, start sanding the entire wood.

-For a reliable tool, you should check out our reviews of the best orbital sandpaper discs you can use.
+For a reliable tool, you should check out my reviews of the best orbital sandpaper discs you can use.

 Step #4: Remove the Sand Dust